 Portland to Acadia National Park: 170 miles (2 hours and 52 minute drive)

-Acadia National Park is the highlight of a Maine coast road trip.
-It is the only national park in the Northeast US and is full of small town charm, outdoor fun, hiking, beachgoing, lighthouses, and plenty of lobster!
+Acadia National Park is the highlight of this coastal Maine road trip itinerary.
+It is the only national park in the Northeast US and is full of small-town charm, outdoor fun, hiking, beachgoing, lighthouses, and plenty of lobster!

 If you have the time, spend a couple of hours exploring Bar Harbor.
 Walk along the docks and get some views of the boats and harbor, grab a bite to eat (there are plenty of options for some great lobster), and stroll Main St. to find some unique souvenirs.